iivchenko/mg-box/kenney-asteroids/doc/roadmap.md

   * DEBUG.
 Show body physics boundaries
   * Introduce pixel collision
   * Abastract game CORE from MonoGame so ENGINE has direct access to MonoGame
+  * Make big asteroids to fall apart into smaller one if shoot